FightForSub/FFS-Api/README.md

 ## Bug Report

-If you find any bugs, please report it on the [Issues](https://gitlab.com/AlexMog/FFS-Api/issues) page of the project
+If you find any bugs, please report it on the [Issues](https://github.com/AlexMog/FFS-Api/issues) page of the project

 ## Deployment

+To use the project, you will need to install a [RabbitMQ](https://www.rabbitmq.com/) server.
+It's used by the project for its internal messaging system between the API and the PubSub service.
+Create a VirtualHost for the project.

-TODO
+TODO NEXT STEPS

 ## Built with